On performance at work

 The determinants of performance

-If we wanted to break performance down into its components, what would it look like?
+How can we enhance performance?
 What does it take for someone to perform?
 Or even better asked, what makes, et ceteris paribus, one person perform better and another perform worse?
 That's the realm of performance determinants.

 There are three determinants of performance: declarative knowledge, procedural knowledge, and motivation.